krishnadubagunta/HTML-Creator/README.md

 here's how the app looks like

-![alt screenshot1] (/screenshots/1.png "Screenshot of the HTML executed with custom fonts and styling")
+![Alt screenshot1] (/screenshots/1.png "Screenshot of the HTML executed with custom fonts and styling")

 #### This doesn't support external CSS yet, it is still on the way and I'll push the code as soon as I build the feature.